Overview of single sign-on for on-premises data gateways in Power BI

 You can also configure a report that is set up for refresh in the Power BI service to use SSO.
 When you configure SSO for this data source, queries execute under the identity of the dataset owner within Power BI.
 Therefore, the refresh happens based on the dataset owner's permissions on the underlying data source.
 Refresh using SSO is currently enabled only for data sources using Kerberos constrained delegation.

-Now that you understand the basics of enabling SSO through the gateway, read more detailed information about Kerberos and SAML:
+Now that you understand the basics of SSO through the gateway, read detailed information about setting up SSO here: